susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 This shortcut saves time but you can also do things manually.
 Here are the instructions to do things yourself if you wish.
 Could come in handy if Astro Fonts does not work for you.

-## Manually Adding Custom Fonts
+## Manually Adding Custom Fonts With a Local Font

 You will need to do a few things

-1. If using local fonts add them to your public folder.
+1. Add your fonts to your public folder
 2. Add the @font-face declaration in your css
 3. Link to your fonts in your head section
 4. Preload your fonts to prevent the flash of unstyled text